-Don’t offer noninvasive prenatal testing (NIPT) to low-risk patients or make irreversible decisions based on the results of this screening test.*
+Don’t make irreversible decisions based on the results of cell-free DNA screening test.

-NIPT has only been adequately evaluated in singleton pregnancies at high risk for chromosomal abnormalities (maternal age >35, positive screening, sonographic findings suggestive of aneuploidy, translocation carrier at increased risk for trisomy 13, 18 or 21, or prior pregnancy with a trisomy 13, 18 or 21).
-Its utility in low-risk pregnancies remains unclear.
-False positive and false negative results occur with NIPT, particularly for trisomy 13 and 18.
-Any positive NIPT result should be confirmed with invasive diagnostic testing prior to a termination of pregnancy.
-If NIPT is performed, adequate pretest counseling must be provided to explain the benefits and limitations.
+False positive and false negative results occur with cell-free DNA screening.
+Any positive cell-free DNA screening result should be confirmed with invasive diagnostic testing prior to a termination of pregnancy.
+If cell-free DNA screening is performed, adequate pretest counseling must be provided to explain the benefits and limitations.

-Don’t screen for intrauterine growth restriction (IUGR) with Doppler blood flow studies.
+Don’t screen for fetal growth restriction (FGR) with Doppler blood flow studies.

 Don’t use progestogens for preterm birth prevention in uncomplicated multifetal gestations.

 The use of progestogens has not been shown to reduce the incidence of preterm birth in women with uncomplicated multifetal gestations.

 Don’t perform routine cervical length screening for preterm birth risk assessment in asymptomatic women before 16 weeks of gestation or beyond 24 weeks of gestation.